Jean-Marie Lustiger: Archbishop of Paris (1981–2005)

 On 31 January 1981 Lustiger was named Archbishop of Paris, succeeding Cardinal Marty.
 According to Georges Suffert, he was supported by a letter to John Paul II from André Frossard.
 Archbishop Marcel Lefebvre, the founder of the Traditionalist Catholic group Society of Saint Pius X, criticized his nomination.
 He said that the position was being given to "someone who is not truly of French origin".
 Liberal French clergy considered Lustiger's nomination a defeat for them.

 Lustiger was considered a first-rate communicator and he was a personal friend of Jean Gélamur, head of the Catholic media group Bayard Presse.
 The new archbishop was particularly attentive to the media; he developed Catholic radio and television channels (Radio Notre-Dame) after François Mitterrand's liberalization of French media in 1981.
 He founded KTO TV in 1999, which struggled financially.
 Lustiger also founded a new seminary for training priests, bypassing the existing arrangements.

 He was considered, primarily by his critics, to be authoritarian, earning him the nickname of "Bulldozer".
 Lustiger deposed the vicars general Michel Guittet and Pierre Gervaise, had Georges Gilson transferred to Le Mans and Emile Marcus to Nantes, personally headed the meetings of the episcopal council, and made numerous other changes.
 He dismantled P. Béguerie's team in Saint-Séverin.
-In October 1981, the French bishops elected the more liberal Jean Vilnet as President of the Episcopal Conference, with whom Lustiger was on difficult terms throughout his life.
+In October 1981, the French bishops elected the more liberal Jean-Félix-Albert-Marie Vilnet as President of the Episcopal Conference, with whom Lustiger was on difficult terms throughout his life.
 In 1982, he invited for the celebration of Lent in Notre-Dame Roger Etchegaray (whom he disliked at first) and the Jesuit Roger Heckel.
 He participated in the annual meeting of the movement Comunione e Liberazione in Rimini in summer 1982.
 In January 1983 he invited Cardinal Joseph Ratzinger to Notre-Dame de Paris, where the latter criticized new catechisms proposed by a large part of the French clergy.